← Easy Chair

 transmitter and the antenna.
 An isolator is in fact a 3-port

-circulator of which the return port is connected to ground, as illustrated
+circulator of which the return port is connected to a 50Ω resistor

 in the diagram above.
 In a circulator, the energy is always delivered to

 the next port.
-The energy from the transmitter (1) is delivered at the antenna
+The RF energy from the transmitter (1) is delivered to the antenna

 (2), but the energy returned from the antenna (2) is delivered at port (3)